Define Whistleblower Meaning & Definition. What is Whistleblowing in Whistle Blowing Policy in Business.

 - In the event that there is inappropriate act, it must be altogether researched through whistleblower

-Having a corporate whistle blower is important from various angles.
-It generates the environment of trust and integrity within the organisation.
-However it is foremost responsibility of top management to provide safety and security to the whistleblower.
+- Having a corporate whistleblower is important from various angles.
+It generates the environment of trust and integrity within the organization.
+However, it is foremost responsibility of top management to provide safety and security to the whistleblower.

-Some benefits of having a whistleblower in workplace can be explained as:
+Some benefits of having a whistleblower in workplace and the same can be explained as:

 - Make employees vigilant about any wrongdoing